dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 {% endraw %}
 {% endhighlight %}

-Now... refresh your browser, you'll see the title has changed to a link, and there is now a "Read more" at the bottom of your article.
+Now refresh your browser.
+You'll see the title has changed to a link, and there is now a "Read more" at the bottom of your article.
 Click one of those and you'll see your new page!

 ### Showing author details